 Decoding the transcriptional regulation of therapeutic responses

 The body’s defense system is finely tuned to detect, destroy, or export endogenous or foreign toxic substances.
-While this system has obvious protective benefits, it can also contribute to treatment failure by increasing drug resistance and toxicity.
-Our laboratory uses promiscuous nuclear receptors as a model to investigate the transcriptional regulation of response to therapeutics.
-Using small molecules to degrade these receptors, we are able to control their role in drug metabolism to help improve clinical intervention.
+While this system has obvious protective benefits, it can also contribute to treatment failure by decreasing drug efficacy and increasing drug resistance and toxicity.
+Our laboratory uses promiscuous xenobiotic nuclear receptors as a model to investigate the transcriptional regulation of response to therapeutics.
+Using small molecules to modulate these receptors, we are able to control their role in drug metabolism to help improve clinical intervention.

-Our laboratory develops and uses small molecules targeting pregnane X receptor (PXR), a xenobiotic receptor that essentially acts as a switch of the garbage disposal in cells.
-PXR promiscuously binds to many toxic compounds and elevates the levels of enzymes that destroy these toxic compounds.
-The ligand promiscuity and structural flexibility of PXR have historically hampered the development of chemical modulators, the lack of which has been critical barrier to investigating its transcriptional regulation.
-Our research aims to employ small molecules to inhibit and control PXR and, in turn, decrease drug resistance and prevent toxicity.
+By using both hypothesis-driven and technology-enabled approaches, our laboratory develops and uses small molecules targeting pregnane X receptor (PXR) and constitutive androstane receptor (CAR), xenobiotic receptors that detect toxic compounds and essentially act as switches of the garbage disposal in cells.
+PXR and CAR promiscuously bind to many toxic compounds and transcriptionally elevate the levels of enzymes [such as cytochrome P450 (CYP) CYP3A4 and CYP3A5] and transporters that destroy and export these toxic compounds.
+The ligand promiscuity and structural flexibility of PXR and CAR have historically hampered the development of chemical modulators, the lack of which has been critical barrier to investigating their transcriptional regulation.
+Our research aims to employ small molecules to inhibit and control PXR, CAR and their downstream targets CYP3A4 and CYP3A5 and, in turn, increase drug efficacy, decrease drug resistance and prevent toxicity.

 Dr. Taosheng Chen received his BS and MS degrees from Fudan University in Shanghai and his PhD from the University of Vermont guided by Janet Kurjan.
 He completed his post-doctoral training under Michael Weber at the University of Virginia.
 Having spent time in the pharmaceutical industry, Dr. Chen brings his expertise in drug discovery and development to St. Jude where he serves as Director of the High Throughput Bioscience Center.
 Dr. Chen has built a lab of chemists and biologists in order to answer questions about drug toxicity, drug resistance, and human disease.